anon-user3000/term-deposit-calc/README.md

 # term-deposit-calc

-CLI for informational term deposit calculation
+CLI for informational term deposit calculation.
+Based on the algorithm found at [Compound Interest Calculator](https://www.calculatorsoup.com/calculators/financial/compound-interest-calculator.php) from calculatorsoup.com.

 ## How to run: